l1tku/hll-arty-map-calculator/README.md

 -   **One Finger Drag**: Pan the map.
 -   **Tap "Fire" Button**: Places target at the center of the screen (Live Tracking).

-## Installation
+## Installation & Local Usage

+### Option 1: Live Web Access (Recommended)
+No installation required.
+Simply visit the [Live Demo Link](https://l1tku.github.io/hll-arty-map-calculator/) from any desktop or mobile browser.

+### Option 2: Local Development
-1. Clone or download this repository.
+1. **Clone** or download this repository.
-2. Ensure map images are placed in `images/maps/` and thumbnails in `images/maps/thumbnail/`.
+2. Ensure map images are placed in `images/maps/` and thumbnails are in `images/maps/thumbnail/`.
 3. Open `index.html` in any modern web browser.

 ## Supported Maps